 Live Like A Local Tours brings you out of downtown Boston and into the city's neighborhoods where you'll be exposed to foods from different cultures.
 Guests will drink craft beer from small neighborhood microbreweries and get a spirit tasting from a local distillery.

-Our tour guides will expose you to these amazing microbreweries and local food spots in each neighborhood.
-Pairing craft beer with local bites from different cultures around the world: Ethiopia, Trinidad, Jamaica, Dominican Republic and more!
+Our tour guides will expose you to the history and culture of neighborhoods that don't often get the exposure they deserve.
+We have local microbreweries and food spots in each neighborhood.
+Pairing craft beer with local bites and history of different cultures from around the world like Ethiopia, Trinidad, Jamaica, Dominican Republic and more!

 Meet The Founder

 I am a Roxbury Boston native who grew up right near famous Nubian Square.
 This was in the 1990s and at the time the area was not considered desirable.
 I went to school in an affluent area, and from a young age it was made clear to me that I didn’t matter and was lucky to be attending the school.
 I always loved where I grew up and felt such a passion to support the community that supported me.
 As soon as I graduated, I walked right into a local Roxbury high school and asked for a job in the theater department.
 I ended up working for many years with the city’s at-risk youth as an actor/educator working at a local high school and a non-profit in the Boston area.
 I used my acting skills along with the program’s curriculum to teach life lessons to kids, empower and prepare them to make their own decisions using theatre as a tool to navigate and discuss topics such as peer pressure, drugs and violence.